zmcartor/homestead-guide/old-docs-for-reference/go-ethereum-wiki.rst/Disclaimer.rst

    damages. therefore, some of the above limitations in this section may not apply to a user.
-In particular, nothing in these terms shall affect the statutory rights of any user or exclude injury arising from any willful misconduct or fraud of stiftung Ethereum.**
+In particular, nothing in these terms shall affect the statutory rights of any user or exclude injury arising from any willful misconduct or fraud of stiftung Expanse.**

 Long Version: Terms and Conditions
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 The following Terms and Conditions (“Terms”) govern the use of the
-Ethereum open source software platform (“Ethereum Platform”).
+Expanse open source software platform (“Expanse Platform”).
 Prior to
-any use of the Ethereum Platform, the User confirms to understand and
+any use of the Expanse Platform, the User confirms to understand and
 expressly agrees to all of the Terms.
 All capitalized terms in this
 agreement will be given the same effect and meaning as in the Terms.
 The
 group of developers and other personnel that is now, or will be,
-employed by, or contracted with, Stiftung Ethereum (“Stiftung Ethereum”)
+employed by, or contracted with, Stiftung Expanse (“Stiftung Expanse”)
-is termed the “Ethereum Team.”
+is termed the “Expanse Team.”
 The Platform will be developed by persons
-and entities who support Ethereum, including both volunteers and
+and entities who support Expanse, including both volunteers and
 developers who are paid by nonprofit entities interested in supporting
-the Ethereum Platform.
+the Expanse Platform.

 The user acknowledges the following serious risks to any use the
-Ethereum Platform and ETH and expressly agrees not to hold liable
+Expanse Platform and ETH and expressly agrees not to hold liable
-Ethereum Stiftung or Ethereum Team should any of these risks occur:
+Expanse Stiftung or Expanse Team should any of these risks occur:

 Risk of Regulatory Actions in One or More Jurisdictions
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-The Ethereum Platform and ETH could be impacted by one or more
+The Expanse Platform and ETH could be impacted by one or more
 regulatory inquiries or regulatory action, which could impede or limit
-the ability of Stiftung Ethereum to continue to develop the Ethereum
+the ability of Stiftung Expanse to continue to develop the Expanse
 Platform, or which could impeded or limit the ability of User to use
-Ethereum Platform or ETH.
+Expanse Platform or ETH.

-Risk of Alternative, Unofficial Ethereum Networks
+Risk of Alternative, Unofficial Expanse Networks
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-It is possible that alternative Ethereum-based networks could be
+It is possible that alternative Expanse-based networks could be
 established, which utilize the same open source source code and open
-source protocol underlying the Ethereum Platform.
-The Ethereum network
+source protocol underlying the Expanse Platform.
+The Expanse network
-may compete with these alternative Ethereum-based networks, which could
+may compete with these alternative Expanse-based networks, which could
-potentially negatively impact the Ethereum Platform and ETH.
+potentially negatively impact the Expanse Platform and ETH.

-Risk of Insufficient Interest in the Ethereum Platform or Distributed Applications
+Risk of Insufficient Interest in the Expanse Platform or Distributed Applications
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-It is possible that the Ethereum Platform will not be used by a large
+It is possible that the Expanse Platform will not be used by a large
 number of external businesses, individuals, and other organizations and
 that there will be limited public interest in the creation and
 development of distributed applications.
 Such a lack of interest could
-impact the development of the Ethereum Platform and potential uses of
+impact the development of the Expanse Platform and potential uses of
 ETH.
 It cannot predict the success of its own development efforts or the
 efforts of other third parties.

-Risk that the Ethereum Platform, As Developed, Will Not Meet the Expectations of User
+Risk that the Expanse Platform, As Developed, Will Not Meet the Expectations of User
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-The User recognizes that the Ethereum Platform is under development and
+The User recognizes that the Expanse Platform is under development and
 may undergo significant changes before release.
 User acknowledges that
-any expectations regarding the form and functionality of the Ethereum
+any expectations regarding the form and functionality of the Expanse
-Platform held by the User may not be met upon release of the Ethereum
+Platform held by the User may not be met upon release of the Expanse
 Platform, for any number of reasons including a change in the design and
-implementation plans and execution of the implementation of the Ethereum
+implementation plans and execution of the implementation of the Expanse
 Platform.

-Risk of Security Weaknesses in the Ethereum Platform Core Infrastructure Software
+Risk of Security Weaknesses in the Expanse Platform Core Infrastructure Software
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-The Ethereum Platform rests on open-source software, and there is a risk
+The Expanse Platform rests on open-source software, and there is a risk
-that the Ethereum Stiftung or the Ethereum Team, or other third parties
+that the Expanse Stiftung or the Expanse Team, or other third parties
-not directly affiliated with the Stiftung Ethereum, may introduce
+not directly affiliated with the Stiftung Expanse, may introduce
 weaknesses or bugs into the core infrastructural elements of the
-Ethereum Platform causing the system to lose ETH stored in one or more
+Expanse Platform causing the system to lose ETH stored in one or more
 User accounts or other accounts or lose sums of other valued tokens
-issued on the Ethereum Platform.
+issued on the Expanse Platform.

 Risk of Weaknesses or Exploitable Breakthroughs in the Field of Cryptography
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^